 - Stand upwind from tear gas.

-Repeat to police officers that you are the press.
+- Repeat to police officers that you are the press.
 Keep note of officers’ badge numbers.
 They are required to be visible but may be hidden from view.

 - Afghan Journalists Safety Committee

 - DART Center for Journalism & Trauma